Skip to main content

 Cross-App Service Function Details

-Developers can call functions in cross-app service elements within function logic just like using regular service functions.
+You can call functions in cross-app service elements within function logic just like using regular service functions.

 Call Cross-App Service Function